BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

         results.rights
         # => "Dataset: [Name and license of source datasets for this resultset]"

-        # 2) In addition to the dataset-wide metadata (EML) file, these archives also include the source metadata for all datasets whose lines are part of the resultset.
+        # 2) In addition to the dataset-wide metadata (EML) file, these archives also include the source metadata for all datasets whose rows are part of the resultset.

         # 2.1) At the archive level, they can be accessed as a dict:
         results.source_metadata